-As of March 31, 2009, we had \$237.7 million in cash and cash equivalents and short-term and long-term marketable securities, which included investments held by Symphony Evolution, Inc., or SEI, of \$12.6 million and restricted cash and investments of \$4.9 million.
-We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities, funds available under the Facility Agreement among us, Deerfield Private Design Fund, L.P., Deerfield Private Design International, L.P., Deerfield Partners, L.P. and Deerfield International Limited (collectively, the Deerfield Entities), and other funding that we expect to receive from collaborators, which assumes a moderate level of business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
-Our goal is to be able to operate independently of the capital markets for a substantial period of time.
+As of March 31, 2010, we had \$168.5 million in cash and cash equivalents and short-term and long-term marketable securities, which included restricted cash and investments of \$6.4 million.
+We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities and funding that we expect to receive from collaborators, which includes anticipated cash from additional business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
 However, our future capital requirements will be substantial and depend on many factors, including the following: